 Introduction

-- Roles should handle check mode correctly
+- Roles must handle check mode correctly

-- All tasks should be idempotent
+- All tasks must be idempotent.

-- Tags should be implemented and documented
+- Tags must be implemented and documented.

-- Roles should be validated
+- Roles must be validated

-- Roles should be documented
+- Roles must be documented

 Illustrations with a role: linux_user